mnimac/Daily-Quotes/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------

-Android aplication with a Login activity and random button quote generator second activity.
+Android aplication with a Login activity and a random button quote generator second activity.

 ```sh
 username: Marko